 Trier Christmas Market is one of the most romantic fairs set up in front of the charming Trier Cathedral.
 Over 90 beautiful wooden booths sell decorations, wooden toys, ceramics, candles, hand-blown glass, and other crafts.
 Don't leave the market without trying bratwurst and potato pancakes.

-Christkindlesmarkt in Nuremberg (November 27–December 24, 2020)
+Christkindlesmarkt in Nuremberg (canceled in 2020)

-Frankfurt Christmas Market (November 23–December 22, 2020)
+Frankfurt Christmas Market (canceled in 2020)